Why Is My Dog Acting Paranoid All of a Sudden? 8 Possible Reasons

 For example, seeing people with eyeglasses could make your dog scared.
 Even the smell of grass or the sound of a plastic bag can become triggers. please read here why dose my dog always eat grass

 The solution here is socializing your dog with other people, pets, and objects.
 No dog is too old for socialization.
 As long as you do it right, you can raise your dog to be a well-rounded canine.
-The key here is socializing your dog as early as possible.
+The key here is socializing your dog as early and often as possible.

-8. You used bad training methods
+7. You used bad training methods

 Lastly, your training methods might be the reason behind your dog’s paranoid behavior.
 Using violence and physical punishments will only fuel your dog’s paranoia and fear.
 In the long run, the punishments will defeat the purpose of training.